Nuke: Deploy Helm package locally (special guest, GitVersion)

 using System.Collections.Generic;

-Add a variable to contain the Helm release name used in the project:
+Add a variable to store the Helm release name used in the project:

 private readonly string ReleaseName = "release-nuke-sandbox-app";

-To end, we are going to add two targets, one to install and the other to uninstall the Helm package:
+To wrap up, we will add two targets: one to install and the other to uninstall the Helm package:

 Target HelmInstall => _ => _